-Mitigation Measure Monitoring Responsibility Implementation Schedule Monitoring Compliance Record Name/Date de and Section 5097.98 of the Public Resources Code, must be lowed: Owner; County Coroner 1.
-All excavation activities within 60 feet of the remains will immediately stop, and the area will be protected with flagging or by posting a monitor or construction worker to ensure that no additional disturbance occurs.
-2. The project owner or their authorized representative will contact the County Coroner.
-3. The coroner will have two working days to examine the remains after being notified in accordance with HSC 7050.5.
-If the coroner determines that the remains are Native American and are not subject to the coroner's authority, the coroner will notify NAHC of the discovery within 24 hours.
-4. NAHC will immediately notify the Most Likely Descendant (MLD), who will have 48 hours after being granted access to the location of the remains to inspect them and make recommendations for their treatment.
-Work will be suspended in the area of the find until the County approves the proposed treatment of human remains. ology, Soils, Mineral Resources, and Paleontological Resources T 1 ret O-1: Prior to issuance of a grading permit, the project applicant shall ain a geotechnical firm with local expertise in geotechnical restigation and prepare a final site-specific geotechnical report.
-The Alameda County Public Works Department; Project Prior to issuance of any Grading Permit port shall be prepared by a licensed geotechnical engineer or Applicant; Licensed gineering geologist and be submitted to the County building Geotechnical partment for approval prior to the issuance of a grading permit.
-This Engineer or port shall be based on data collected from subsurface exploration, Engineering lab oratory testing of samples and surface mapping, and address the Geologist
+Mitigation Measure Monitoring Responsibility Implementation Schedule Monitoring Compliance Record Name/Date Code and Section 5097.98 of the Public Resources Code, must be followed: Owner; County Coroner All excavation activities within 60 feet of the remains will immediately stop, and the area will be protected with flagging posting a monitor or construction worker to ensure that no additional disturbance occurs. g or by The project owner or their authorized representative will cont the County Coroner. cact The coroner will have two working days to examine the remain after being notified in accordance with HSC 7050.5.
+If the coroner determines that the remains are Native American and are not subject to the coroner's authority, the coroner will notify NAF the discovery within 24 hours. oner 4.
+NAHC will immediately notify the Most Likely Descendant (MI who will have 48 hours after being granted access to the local the remains to inspect them and make recommendations for treatment.
+Work will be suspended in the area of the find unt County approves the proposed treatment of human remains. tion of their il the Geology, Soils, Mineral Resources, and Paleontological Resource T GEO-1: Prior to issuance of a grading permit, the project applicant retain a geotechnical firm with local expertise in geotechnical investigation and prepare a final site-specific geotechnical report. report shall be prepared by a licensed geotechnical engineer or Public Works Prior to issuance of any Grading Permit engineering geologist and be submitted to the County building department for approval prior to the issuance of a grading permit report shall be based on data collected from subsurface exploratilaboratory testing of samples and surface mapping, and address t Geotechnical This Engineer or Engineering